About Engineering Innovation in Health

 What is the outcome?

 EIH teams translate their clinical challenges into innovative functional prototype solutions, designed to meet all the needs of their particular health challenges.
 These prototypes may take the form of a device, process, or application.
-The EIH program hosts a Spring Symposium to share these health innovations with the wider UW community.
+The EIH program hosts a Spring Showcase to share these health innovations with the wider UW community.

 EIH prototype solutions are the first step in addressing a clinical challenge.
 These solutions can be carried forward in a variety of endeavors, including launching the device to generate patents or using the preliminary data gathered for subsequent publications and grant applications.
 With continued development, the solution provides the potential for new, innovation-based clinical evaluations, research projects, or spinout companies.